 One of its more interesting recent features is Chromecast support.
 You can now stream music, photos and videos from your device straight onto your TV, simply by tapping the Chromecast icon in Copy.
 For most people this is a standard feature on Android, of course, but if you don't have it yet, this is a great alternative.Copy

 Google Drive is hard to overlook because it offers 15 GB of no-questions-asked free storage and never fails.
-Google Drive shows a history of your changes, gives you the option to allow others to view and edit your work, and offers support for many different file types.
+Google Drive shows a history of your changes in documents, gives you the option to allow others to view and edit your work, and offers support for many different file types.

 It's an obvious solution for anybody with a Google account because it's so seamless and requires very little time or management.
 If you're an all-out Google fanatic then Drive is your natural habitat.